GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 Tools should accept either the upper-case abbreviation or the lower-case name on a field-by-field basis.
-For example, it should be acceptable to use \"AV\" for access vector, and \"privileges-required\" for privileges required, provided both have a system value of \"[http://www.first.org/cvss/v3.1](http://www.first.org/cvss/v3-1)\".
+For example, it should be acceptable to use `AV` for access vector, and `privileges-required` for privileges required, provided both have a system value of [`http://www.first.org/cvss/v3.1`](http://www.first.org/cvss/v3-1).

 All CVSS metrics must be in the same CVSS version, as identified by the system flag, for successful computation.
 Tool developers should ensure